How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Our life follows certain rhythms.

 Sleep and wake alternation is just one of your inner rhythms.
-Likewise, blood pressure and body temperature, appetite and digestion, mental alertness, and focus follow their own daily pattern.
+Likewise, blood pressure, body temperature, appetite, digestion, mental alertness, and focus follow their own daily patterns.

 Your brain orchestrates all your inner rhythms.
-And the main external factor that regulates them is light.
+The primary external factor that regulates them is light.

 Sunlight enters your eyes and directly influences your brain.